IllumiDesk/illumidesk/README.md

     <url>/lti/launch?next=/user-redirect/theia&workspace_type=theia...
 ```

-Notic the `/user-redirect/theia` part.
+Notice the `/user-redirect/theia` part.
 This path redirects the user directly to their user workspace, instead of seeing the default `Launch` button in the application's home page.
 The path value should correspond with the `workspace_type` value.
 Users do have the option to navigate back to the Jupyter Notebook interface (Classic or Lab) by appending the `/tree` or `/lab` paths after `.../user/<name>`.

 Various LMS's also support adding custom key/values to include with the launch request.
 For example, the Canvas LMS has the `Custom Fields` text box and Open edX has the `Custom Parameters` text box to support additional key/values to include with the launch request.

-Currently, supported workspaces types designated with the following paths:

-- THEIA IDE: `/theia`
-- RStudio: `/rstudio`
-- VS Code: `/vscode`

 These query parameters do not conflict with the `git clone/merge` feature when launching workspaces.
 It is common to use both options when launching workspaces.
 This allows instructors to build labs that clone/merge git-based sources and may spawn specific and optimized workspace environments.